Coronavirus: Inside Defence centre housing Kiwis who escaped from Wuhan

 Health officials have just released images of the military base where the Wuhan evacuees will be quarantined for the next two weeks when they arrive home tonight.

-The Government-chartered Air New Zealand evacuation flight is expected to arrive some time after 6pm.
+The Government-chartered Air New Zealand evacuation flight has just landed in Auckland.

 Air New Zealand flight 1942 departed Wuhan - the epicentre of the global coronavirus outbreak - at 1.46am (6.46am New Zealand time).